Popular Questions

 Management Asbestos Survey (MAS):

-If you're unsure about a material, we can take samples and have them analyzed by a UKAS-accredited laboratory.
+If you’re unsure about a material, we can take samples and have them analysed by a UKAS-accredited laboratory.

 If asbestos is found during a survey, we will: